manther02/hassio-addons/README.md

+#Compilation of manther02 favorite hassio addons
-#Just add this repository in your hassio instance and there you go!
+Just add this repository in your hassio instance and there you go!